 A. Generally

-1. Internal Board Communications are governed by the Club’s Code of Conduct as adopted by the
+1. Internal Board Communications are governed by the Club’s Code of Conduct as adopted by the Board and amended into the By-Laws.

-Board Members and keep in mind that written communications, especially email, can be forwarded to third
+2. Board Members should exercise judgment regarding the means they use to communicate with other Board Members and keep in mind that written communications, especially email, can be forwarded to third parties.

 3. Board Members should especially use their discretion regarding sensitive or private matters.
+Whenever practicable, phone calls or face-to-face meetings should be used, rather than email.

 B. Email